typedb/typedb-console/README.md

 **IMPORTANT: For TypeDB Console 2.x users, this command has changed order!
 It used to be `transaction <db> read|write|schema`**.
 Now, the `<db>` and `read|write|schema` order is reversed!

+- `clear` : Clear the console
 - `help` : Print help menu
 - `exit` : Exit console

 ### Transaction-level commands

-- `<query>` : Once you're in the transaction REPL, the terminal immediately accepts a multi-line TypeQL query, and will execute it when you hit enter twice.
+- `<query>` : Once you're in the transaction REPL, the terminal immediately accepts a multi-line TypeQL query, and will execute it when you **hit enter twice**.
   ```
   my-typedb-database::schema>> define
                               attribute name, value string;